small chef hat

 Bake at 350, uncovered, until top is pale gold, about 30 minutes (rotate pan after 15 minutes to compensate for oven variations).
 Let cool for 10 minutes on a wire rack then remove biscotti from pan.

-Cut biscotti width-wise using long bread knife about 3/4 inch wide.
+Cut biscotti width-wise using long serrated bread knife.
 Put pieces on baking pan (bottom side down) making sure they do not touch each other and bake for 10 minutes.
-Let cool several hours on wire rack so they are very crisp.

 Store in tightly covered container at room temperature up to 1 month.

-Notes
+Doug's Notes

 I tried various mixtures of wheat/white flour using wheat but they did not taste very good.